Purification of Lindblad dynamics, geometry of mixed states and geometric phases: Purification process

 \subsection{The purification bundle and the stratification}

-Let $\HS$ be the Hilbert space of the studied system $\mathcal S$ (for the sake of simplicity we suppose that $\HS$ is finite dimensional, $\HS \simeq \mathbb C^n$).
+Let $\HS$ be the Hilbert space of the studied system $\mathcal S$ (we consider that $\HS$ is finite dimensional, $\HS \simeq \mathbb C^n$, since the applications of the present work concern essentially quantum information theory where the qubit state spaces are finite dimensional).
 Mixed states of $\mathcal S$ are represented by density operators; the space of density operators being

 where $\mathcal B(\HS) \simeq \mathfrak M_{n\times n}(\mathbb C)$ denotes the space of linear operators of $\HS$.
 The mixed state $\omega_\rho : \mathcal B(\HS) \to \mathbb C$ associated with $\rho \in \mathcal D_0(\HS)$ is defined by